dustinblack/metal3-dev-scripts/chimera-docs/00_prepare_lab.md

 ```

 ## Setup virtual storage domains
-For the Chimera host, we have each NVMe mounted and with a qcow2 file in it to virtualize the storage for the VMs in a way that is snapshottable.
+For the Chimera host when using the qcow2 storage disk images, we have each NVMe mounted and with a qcow2 file in it to virtualize the storage for the VMs in a way that is snapshottable.
 The libvirt subsystem needs to be informed about these.
 ```
-for i in {1..4}; do virsh pool-create-as nvme${i}n1 dir --target /nvme${i}n1; done
+for i in {1..4}; do virsh pool-create-as nvme${i}n1 dir --target /nvme${i}n1; done systemctl restart libvirtd
 ```

-## Passthrough NVMe for Chimera

-We have some script hacks in place for the Chimera system specifically, which accounts for specific NVMe drives being available in specific PCIe slots.
-For this node to pass through the NVMe devices properly to the VMs, edit the `metalshift-chimera/tripleo-quickstart-config/metalkube-nodes.yml` to set `flavors.openshift_node.nvme_passthrough` to `true`.

-## Storage qcow2 disks for Chimera

-Another hack to use the qcow2 disk images from above...

-The passthrough NVMe above does not allow for VM snapshots.
-So for the Chimera demo lab where snapshots are required, the NVMe devices have been formatted and mounted with pre-defined qcow2 images (/nvme{1..4}n1/nvme{1..4}n1.qcow2).
-To use these disk images, edit the `metalshift-chimera/tripleo-quickstart-config/metalkube-nodes.yml` to set `flavors.openshift_node.attach_qcow2` to `true`.
-Then above for each of the `overcloud_node` entries, add the base nvme name, i.e. `nvme1n1`, to associate with each VM.

 ## Remote network access